At least 20 killed, 165 wounded after tsunami hits Indonesia

 - Cancer the latest health woe for resilient Justice Ginsburg

+“Next wave entered the hotel area where I was staying and downed cars on the road behind it.
+Managed to evacuate with my family to higher ground trough forest paths and villages, where we are taken care of (by) the locals.
+Were unharmed, thankfully.”

-The BBC reports that footage posted by the head of the disaster management agency showed the aftermath of the tsunami, with flooded streets and an overturned car.
+Footage posted by the head of the disaster management agency showed the aftermath of flooded streets and an overturned car.

 In September, at least 832 people were killed by a quake and tsunami that hit the city of Palu on the island of Sulawesi, which is just east of Borneo.